 Yep.
 Common side effects: dry mouth, constipation, drowsiness, urinary retention, restlessness, dizziness, appetite and weight change, sexual dysfunction, and nausea.
 Often, these symptoms disappear with continued use; and they’re frequently minimized by starting on a low dose with a gradual increase.

 The TCAs may ramp-up one’s response to alcohol and other drugs – prescribed and recreational.
 A TCA overdose can be especially dangerous.
 One of the reasons is it may take several hours for symptoms to present.

-Common TeCAs are mirtazapine (Remeron) and amoxapine (Asendin).
+Better known TeCAs: mirtazapine (Remeron) and amoxapine (Asendin).

 ‘Til next time

 Well, that’s a wrap on part one.
 Be sure to check-out part two.
 We’ll be discussing the monoamine oxidase inhibitors (MAOIs).

 FYI: you may find visiting the FDA’s Information for Consumers and Patients site helpful.

 And you’ll find the hundreds of Chipur articles helpful as well.